GreNait/fastfeatureflag/docs/quickstart/quickstart.md

 export FEATURE_1 = "on"
 ```

-In combination with `.env` files, you can save and specify the features for your local use case.
-Provide different `.env` files or other means of environment variables to easily handle feature flags within a `CI/CD` pipeline too.
+In combination with a `.env` file, you can save and specify the features for your local use case.
+Provide different `.env` files or other means of environment variables to easily handle feature flags within a `CI/CD` pipeline etc.

 ??? tip "Environment variable standard"

     Typically, environment variables are written in `upper case`.
 However, the feature flag system searches for every word as an environment variable.

-Take also care, that no environment variable with the key words `on` and `off` have been defined.
+    !!! warning "Take also care, that no environment variable with the key words `on` and `off` have been defined."